roman-milk/roman-milk.github.io/gamer-goddess.md

  "Don't get me wrong, Sheri.
 It was nice.
 But she's not who I wanted doing that."

  Sheri grinned, moving closer to the camera, sucking on her finger.
 "Really?
 Now who could you possibly have in mind?
 You couldn't possibly want your 'Angel' to do such a naughty thing.
 Putting that big, hard, nasty thing in her innocent little mouth?
 I don't think it would even fit!"
-Report_Story #4